-Poultry Management practices in the study areas
+Poultry management practices in the study areas

 Poultry management refers to production techniques or husbandry practices that help to increase production efficiency.
 Sound management practices are essential to optimize production.
 Housing is the most important to chickens as it protects them against predators, theft, and rough weather and provides shelter for egg-laying and broody hens.
 Poultry houses consist predominately of wooden material and are usually single-storied.
-The current result showed that 54.8% of the respondents in the study area were prepared separately locally constructed chicken houses, while 45.2% of the respondents were not.
-The result agreed with the reports of Halima (2007) and Bogale (2008) that the majority of the rural households (51%) of northwest Ethiopia and 59.7% of Fogera woreda had separate sheds for their chickens, respectively.
-This result was similar to the report of Mekonen (2007), Meseret (2010), and Eskinder (2013) that, 97.6 % of Dale, Wonsho, and Loka Abaya Woreda’s southern nation nationality people regional state, 94.4% in Gomma woreda and 92.06% in both Horro and Jarso respectively.
+The current result showed that 54.8% of the respondents in the study area prepared separately locally constructed chicken houses, while 45.2% of the respondents did not.
+The present result is in accordance with the reports of Halima (2007) and Bogale (2008), who reported that the majority of the rural households (51%) of northwest Ethiopia and 59.7% of Fogera woreda had separate sheds for their chickens, respectively.
+This result is similar to the report of Mekonen (2007), Meseret (2010), and Eskinder (2013) that, 97.6 % of Dale, Wonsho, and Loka Abaya Woreda’s southern nation nationality people regional state, 94.4% in Gomma woreda and 92.06% in both Horro and Jarso, respectively.

-Table 3: Poultry management Practiced in the Study areas
+Table 3: Poultry management practiced in the study areas